History of Berliner FC Dynamo: Regionalliga Nordost (2014-present)

 BFC Dynamo lost several important points in the second half of the 2023-24 Regionalliga Nordost and missed several chances to move to the top of the table.
 On 30 April 2024, the club announced on that the contract with coach Kunert will not be extended after the season; since mid-March 2024, there had been just two wins in seven league matches.
 BFC Dynamo met FC Energie Cottbus at home on the 32nd matchday.
 The Stadion im Sportforum was sold out with 4,500 spectators.
 FC Energie Cottbus won the match 2-0 and BFC Dynamo was thus definitely out of the final battle.
 The team eventually finished the 2023-24 Regionalliga Nordost in fourth place.
 BFC Dynamo played a friendly match against AS Monaco FC at the Stadion im Sportforum on 25 May 2024.
 AS Monaco FC was represented by a selection of young players, several of whom already had Ligue 1 experience.
 The match was played in memory of the encounter between the two clubs 35 years ago in the 1989-90 European Cup Winners' Cup.
 BFC Dynamo won the match 4–2 in front of 3,000 spectators.
 A number of players left the team after the 2023–24 season, including Felix Meyer, Alexander Siebeck, Amar Suljić and Dominic Duncan.

+BFC Dynamo recruited several new players for the 2024-25 season, including defender David Grözinger from TSV Steinbach Haiger, midfielder Ivan Knezevic from FC 08 Homburg, winger Kevin Lankford from Kickers Offenbach.
+Austrian coach Andreas Heraf was the new coach for the 2024-25 season.
+However, after the sixth matchday of the 2024–25 Regionalliga Nordost, Heraf stepped down for health reasons and assistant coach Nils Weiler took over as interim coach.
+Former BFC Dynamo player Dennis Kutrieb was then announced as the new coach on 26 September 2024.

+BFC Dynamo defeated Delay Sports Berlin 0–12 in the round of 16 of the 2024–25 Berlin Cup on 16 November 2024.
+The team had thus scored 55 goals, without conceding a single goal, in four matches in the cup.

+On 6 January 2025, BFC Dynamo announced former Kosovo-international and FC St. Pauli player Enis Alushi as Sporting Managing Director (Geschäftsführer Sport).
+As such, he succeeded BFC Dynamo sporting director Angelo Vier, who would not extend his contract after the season.

+BFC Dynamo were in sixth place in the 2024–25 Regionaliga Nordost heading into the winter break.
+After a 2–0 win against BSG Chemie Leipzig in the 21st matchday, the team temporarily found themselves in fourth place in the table, with one game more played than fifth-placed FC Rot-Weiß Erfurt and sixth-placed FSV Zwickau.
+BFC Dynamo finished the 2024–25 Regionalliga Nordost in eighth place.